djkim9031/HandTrackingABBRobot/README.md

   3. Run "python main_starter.py 192.168.125.1" on cmd, and start tracking!

-  -If the robot is not availble, a virtual robot on Robot Studio can be used.
+  - If the robot is not availble, a virtual robot on Robot Studio can be used.
 In this case, the hostip should be 127.0.0.1

-  -Any robot using robotware version 6.x can be controlled. (any prior version doesn't support REST API communication.
+  - Any robot using robotware version 6.x can be controlled. (any prior version doesn't support REST API communication.
 So, socket communication needs to be used)

-  -For the newer robot batch using robotware version 7.x, REST API methods delineated on https://developercenter.robotstudio.com/api/RWS has to be used.
+  - For the newer robot batch using robotware version 7.x, REST API methods delineated on https://developercenter.robotstudio.com/api/RWS has to be used.
 Some calling methods may differ.

-#Main Functionalities
+## Main Functionalities

   1. Hand gesture recognition (Palm, ok sign, V sign, pointing index finger)